inverse/personal-site/_posts/2023-11-04-decrypt-additiona-luks-encrypted-volumes-on-boot.md

 - luks
 ---

-I recently got a new PC which has multiple drives that I wanted to encrypt and decrypt these automatically on boot.
+I recently upgraded to a new PC which has multiple drives that I wanted to encrypt and decrypt these automatically on boot.

-My distribution of choice is [EndevourOS][0] as it provides an easy way to get going with an arch based system.
+My distribution of choice is [EndevourOS][0] as it provides an easy way to get started with an arch based system.

 The installer provides a way to easily created a LUKS encrypted drive for the system but I wanted to add additional drives in with the same security.